anirvan/yahoo-group-archive-tools/README.md

 ## 3. Learn more

-* This tool builds on output from [IgnoredAmbiance's Yahoo Group Archiver](https://github.com/IgnoredAmbience/yahoo-group-archiver)
+* This tool builds on output from [IgnoredAmbiance's Yahoo Group Archiver](https://github.com/IgnoredAmbience/yahoo-group-archiver), and has also been tested with the [ArchiveTeam fork](https://github.com/ArchiveTeam/yahoo-group-archiver/)
 * Read more about the Yahoo Groups archiving process, the tools people are using, and the community of people doing the work at [ArchiveTeam Yahoo Groups project](https://www.archiveteam.org/index.php?title=Yahoo!_Groups)

 ## 4. Yahoo Groups API issues, and how we work around them